afahim/historify/README.md

 Map based web application that allows you to document the transformation of a city using text, pictures, audio and video!

-The app is built using HTML5 and Django, and currently supports the  map of Doha, Qatar.
+The app is built using HTML5 and Django 1.5, and currently supports the  map of Doha, Qatar.

 The application features a time line that allows you to go "back in time" and click on different parts of the map to see what the area looked like in that year.
 You can navigate through media for a particular area using page flips.